shibisuriya/japanese-candlesticks-tradingview-Indicators/README.md

 # tradingview-pinescript
-Pine script indicators for chart analysis in tradingview charts.
+A collection of technical indicators for tradingview implement using Pine Script.